-Hermione ignored his comment.
-“Why did you come back to Hogwarts, anyway?
-You never seemed like the type to care about your N.E.W.T. marks.”
+"I'd rather not talk any more about him.
+What about you, though?
+You never seemed like the type to care about your N.E.W.T. marks, but all of a sudden you're back at Hogwarts and you're actually trying for once.
+Why?”
 She was eager to change the subject.
 After spending four months healing from the way Ron mistreated her, she did not want to discuss him with Draco Malfoy, of all people.

 “Where else was I going to go?
 Death Eaters want me dead.
-The Ministry is just itching to send me to Azkaban.
+The rest of the Wizarding world wants me in Azkaban.
 Hiding away at school for a year seemed like the easiest thing to do.”

 She ran her fingertips around the rim of her glass.
 “That’s a bit sad.”

 Draco sucked on his teeth.
-“Don’t pity me."
+“I don't want your pity."